-Trade Apprenticeship – Should you hire an apprentice or tradesperson?
+Growing your trade business – Should you hire an apprentice or a tradesperson?

 Should you hire an apprentice or tradesperson?